carlmontanari/scrapli/README.md

 nssh supports parsing output with TextFSM.
 This of course requires installing TextFSM and having ntc-templates somewhere on your system.
 When using a driver you can pass `textfsm=True` to the `send_commands` method to automatically try to parse all output.
-Parsed/structured output is stored in the `Result` object in the `structured_result` attribute.
+Parsed/structured output is stored in the `Response` object in the `structured_result` attribute.
 Alternatively you can use the `textfsm_parse_output` method of the driver to parse
     output in a more manual fashion.
 This method accepts the string command (channel_input) and the text result and returns structured data; the driver is already configured with the ntc-templates device type to find the correct